devlead/ARI/README.md

 #### Setup Azure App Registration

-The recommended way is using a service principle with only the access required for it to document, you can do this by creating an app registration.
+The recommended way is using a service principal with only the access required for it to document, you can do this by creating an app registration.

 1. Begin by creating an `App Registration` in Azure Entra for the report generator.
 This ensures that the report generator has precisely the required access, such as organization-wide read permissions or access to a limited set of subscriptions.
 1. Assign the API permission `https://graph.microsoft.com/Organization.Read.All` to the created `App Registration`.